-UNITY is a biotech company working on the removal of senescent cells, which accumulate with age, drive chronic inflammation, and spur various age-related diseases.
+UNITY Biotechnology is working on the removal of senescent cells, which accumulate with age, drive chronic inflammation, and spur various age-related diseases.

 Founded by Drs.
 Jan van Deursen, Judith Campisi, Nathaniel David, and Daohong Zhou, the company has been developing senolytic therapies that can purge senescent cells from the body without harming healthy cells.
 The idea is that removing these problem cells could help us to maintain health and remain free of disease as we grow older.